ozgurhepsag/Basic-z-OS-Utilities-and-Practices/RACF Variables/readme.md

 RACF variable names must begin with an ampersand (&), can be up to eight characters long, and cannot contain any periods (.) or generic characters.
 Do not define variable names that start with &RAC; they are reserved for RACF use. </br>
 **Note:** The variable values &RACUID and &RACGPID are not RACF variables and are not members of the RACFVARS class.
 These variables have specific uses for Global Access Table (GLOBAL class).

+A RACF variable defined named '&SUSERS' that contains some special users that I specified to be able to submit in behalf of IBMUSER sometimes.

+    RDEFINE RACFVARS &SUSERS ADDMEM(OZGUR EMRE)

+Any time a change is made to a RACFVARS profile, the in-storage profiles for the RACFVARS class must be refreshed for the changes to take effect.
+To refresh the in-storage profiles for the RACFVARS class:

+    SETROPTS RACLIST(RACFVARS) REFRESH

 ## References